 Thank you for your interest in Graham Hospital School of Nursing.
-Founded in 1909, we are a three-year (27 months) fully accredited diploma program, which has maintained a 109-year tradition of educational excellence.
+Founded in 1909, we are a three-year, fully accredited diploma program maintaining a 111-year tradition of educational excellence.
 Our graduates are respected for their broad base of theoretical knowledge and clinical expertise.

 Nursing education at Graham is enhanced by the School’s relationship to Graham Hospital.
-Our direct link to a health care facility enables us to quickly recognize and respond to changes in the health care delivery system.
-In response to such changes, the faculty revised the curriculum to increase content in critical care nursing, leadership, geriatrics, home health and community nursing.
-The School has a long history of involvement in the use of community health care agencies as clinical sites for our students.
+Our direct link to a healthcare facility enables us to quickly recognize, adopt, and adapt to changes in the healthcare delivery system.
+In response to such changes, the curriculum is continually reviewed and revised when necessary to meet the demands of ongoing healthcare changes, including temporary transition to hybrid/online delivery methods during the pandemic.
+The School has a long history of partnership utilizing local and surrounding community healthcare agencies as clinical sites for our students.

-Our graduates benefit from having a broad educational base as well as having additional college credits to transfer should they decide to pursue further education in Nursing.
-The School has a cooperating agreement with Spoon River College to provide our support or general education courses.
+GHSON has a cooperating agreement with Spoon River College to provide necessary support courses.
+Our graduates benefit from having additional college credits to transfer should they decide to pursue further education in Nursing.
+In December 2019, GHSON signed a dual-credit partnership with Illinois State University’s Mennonite College of Nursing (MCN) allowing GHSON students an opportunity to work toward achieving a BSN within one year after obtaining their Diploma.
 Many of our graduates have successfully completed baccalaureate, masters, and doctoral programs and are employed in a variety of settings.

 Director, School of Nursing